 Nessos, the son of Ixion and Nephele, was a centaur who acted like a ferryman in the River Evinos, carrying pedestrians across the river on his back.
 Nessos was known to have a bad relationship with the Greek hero Heracles.

-One day, Heracles got to the river with Deianira, his third wife.
-Heracles was strong and could pass the river all by himself, but he confided his wife to Nessus to ferry her across.
-Nessus however attempted to kidnap (or rape) Deianeira, and Hercules killed the centaur him with arrows dipped in poison.
+One day Heracles came to the river with Deianeira, his third wife.
+Heracles was strong and could cross the river all by himself, but he entrusted his wife to Nessus to get her across.
+However, Nessus tried to kidnap (or rape) Deianeira, and Heracles killed the centaur with arrows dipped in poison.

 Before he died, Nessos managed to give Deianeira a love potion mixed with his blood and semen, and told her to soak a robe of Hercules in it so he would never be unfaithful to her again.
 This filter eventually burned the great Greek mythical hero, Heracles fatally with terrible pain.